Mohammedirfan1301/College/CIV/ps6/ps6-readme.txt

 functions should be doing.
 And once I figured out what they should be doing, it became easier to work on them and tackle then.

+In the end I'm pretty sure randk() and gen() both work decently enough to generate pseudo text.

 /**********************************************************************
  *  List any other comments here.
  **********************************************************************/

+Nothing much else to put here.